- Vitamin D

 The most recent meta-analyses evaluating vitamin D supplementation for cancer prevention in adults indicates that although it decreased cancer mortality and all-cause mortality, these findings are at risk of error due to the small numbers of participants across studies and attrition bias (44).
 More studies are needed to evaluate its effects in different populations, such as patients with low vitamin D status, men, and younger adults, using longer treatment durations and higher dosages.

-Vitamin D deficiency can cause rickets or other bone disorders, and may also be a risk factor for extraskeletal diseases (45).
-Deficiencies can also be prevalent in certain demographics including time of year or living in northern climates (9), non-Caucasian race (46), or obese individuals (47); with chronic use of steroids or anticonvulsants; or with diseases such as autoimmune disorders (3), cystic fibrosis (48), kidney disease, and cancer (46) (48) (49).
+Low vitamin D levels are associated with a greater risk of mortality (13) and may affect cardiovascular health (14), but a large study found no association between low vitamin D levels and cognitive function (15).
+However, vitamin D deficiency during pregnancy may affect the neurocognitive development of newborns (75).
+A vitamin D deficiency can also cause rickets or other bone disorders, and may be a risk factor for extraskeletal diseases (45).
+Deficiencies can be particularly prevalent with certain demographics including time of year or living in northern climates (9); in non-Caucasian race (46) or obese individuals (47); with chronic use of steroids or anticonvulsants; or with diseases such as autoimmune disorders (3), cystic fibrosis (48), kidney disease, and cancer (46) (48) (49).